jfiume/DanceFlix/README.md

 [File Storage](https://github.com/jfiume/DanceFlix/blob/master/docs/file_storage.md)

 ## Code snippets
-The following code snippet provides for me to set a different id for each page which allows for a different background image on each page of a single-page web app.
+The following code snippet provides for me to set a different id for each page, which allows for a different background image on each page of a single-page web app.

 ```javascript
     const currentPage = () => {